soixantecircuits/nd/TutoNeodymium.md

 Introduction - What is nd?
 --------------------------

-Neodymiumn (or nd for short) is a `vue-cli` framework for a `webpack` app.
+Neodymium (or nd for short) is a project template for a Node.js + HTML + CSS application.
+Nd uses the following Node.js tools to create a basic skeletton for a new app:

+* `npm` or `yarn`, to install your application, tools and dependencies

+* [Vue.js](https://vuejs.org/v2/guide/): the Model-View engine which generates your HTML code at runtime.

+* [Webpack 2](https://webpack.js.org/): the server-side build tool that bundles your application into something your browser can read.

+* [vue-cli](https://github.com/vuejs/vue-cli): the tool that downloads and installs nd.

+* [electron](https://electron.atom.io/): the browser-like tool which displays your app (if you distribute it as a binary executable).

+* [eslint](http://eslint.org/): the linter which you can use to point out probable mistakes in your code.

+To understand this tutorial, you need to be familiar with Node.js and its tools (at the very least, `npm`), and with Vue.js (read at least the official tutorial).
+Being familiar with webpack and electron and the other tools is a plus, but not necessary.

 The aim of nd is to simplify making a webpack application: in theory, all you have to do is provide nd with a few custom attributes (project name, description), and let it take care of the boilerplate code for you.

 In practice, you may need to look at the boilerplate code at some point to understand how your project is built.

-This tutorial will take you through the process of installing, developping and running a basic grocery list app with nd.
+### Our first app

+For this tutorial, we will develop a basic "Grocery List" app.

 It will be a simple one-page application, with a list of grocery items.
 Each item will be made of a checkbox, and a line of text which will be crossed out when the box is checked.
 Below all items, there will be a text input zone and a button to add more items.